 - 2 tablespoons olive oil

-- 1/2 cups thinly sliced leeks
+- 1 cup thinly sliced leeks

-- 2 cloves of garlic, minced
+- 2 cloves garlic, minced

-- 1 cup orzo
+- 1 cup baby portobello mushrooms, sliced

-- 2 cups chicken broth
+- 2 ½ cups dried spiral pasta

 - Salt and pepper, to taste